XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 }

 begin
-  #Allows you to update OR create one or more contacts in a Xero organisation
+  #Updates or creates one or more contacts in a Xero organisation
   result = api_instance.update_or_create_contacts(xero_tenant_id, contacts, opts)
   p result
 rescue XeroRuby::Accounting::ApiError => e